Nepali Namaste Journal

-Our Nepali Namaste Journal is crafted with hand-made Lokta paper, part of an ancient paper making tradition of the high Himalayas of Nepal.
+The Nepali Namaste Notebook is crafted with hand-made Lokta paper, part of an ancient paper-making tradition of the high Himalayas of Nepal.

 The paper is made from a non-tree source, Lokta bushes, which grow on the southern slopes of the Nepali Himalayas between 5,250 and 13,000 feet.

-When properly cut, lokta bushes can produce three to eight new, fast-growing shoots making lokta paper one of the most sought after non-tree papers
+When properly cut, lokta bushes can produce three to eight new, fast-growing shoots making lokta paper one of the most sought after and renewable non-tree papers

 The paper is 100% bleach free and is handmade in the rural, high-altitude village of Nepal utilizing the traditional deckle/uneven page edges.

 A Meditation, Gratitude,